 Summary: A rock ledge with multiple Aboriginal engravings, axe grinding grooves and a waterhole near the Milyerra Trail

-The first of three rock ledges has a waterhole near the middle, three axe grinding grooves, and 16 engravings along its length (including a fish, multiple birds, a headless kangaroo and a set of 15 ovals).
+One of three long rock ledges, this Aboriginal engraving site near the Milyerra Trail has a waterhole near the middle, three axe grinding grooves, and 16 engravings along its length (including a fish, multiple birds, a headless kangaroo and a set of 15 ovals).

-Many of these engravings (Sim Group 167, Series 5) are very hard to make out: one small engraving of a bird is quite distinct.
+Many of these engravings (Sim Group 167, Series 5) are hard to see without good lighting: this small engraving of a bird is one of the most distinct.
 Next to the small pothole is a curved drainge groove.

 A set of “fifteen small circles” look almost natural after hundreds of years of erosion from water seeping across the rock.